intbio/MolModEdu/GROMACS/nucl/README.md

 Then you will see this:

 <img src="../docs/understanding1.png" width="500">
+*Fig.1.
+VMD presentation of the molecule*
+For better representation I changed background from black to white which is not necessary for you.
+When you open your system in VMD the background is automaticaly black.

 For better and more understandable view open in VMD Main window:
 > Graphics > Representations